Skip to content

 sudo apt install -t bookworm-backports golang-go

-OpenSUSE users need to add cboltz repo on OBS
+openSUSE users need to add cboltz repo on OBS:

 zypper addrepo https://download.opensuse.org/repositories/home:cboltz/openSUSE_Factory/home:cboltz.repo